Kanchenjunga BC to Makalu BC GHT

 Camping

 From Olangchungola, we follow the ‘road’ to the Tibet border.
 This was constructed by the locals and then stopped by the Kanchenjunga Conservation Authority.
 It is already heavily degraded by landslides but makes a convenient path up to the confluence of the two rivers as it has a reasonable gradient nearly all the way.
 Where the rivers meet the road goes right/north and our path heads west across a small wooden bridge.
 The stone-laid path is very clear and initially climbs above the river it then rejoins it after about 10 mins and then follows alongside.
-An hour or so from the bridge and shortly before the camp, the trail breaks right up a hill to get over the rise and arrive at the rather another Kharka camp.
+An hour or so from the bridge and shortly before the camp, the trail breaks right up a hill to get over the rise and arrive at another Kharka camp.
 There is a wooden hut with two rooms.

 Walking 10km (8 hours)